-- UI Speed/Bugs: tapping anything in the UI just seems to take a while to respond, or it won’t respond at all.
-And the search widget loves to close itself before I’ve finished typing anything or hit ENTER
+- UI speed/bugs: tapping anything in the UI just seems to take a while to respond.
+And the search widget loves to just close before I’ve finished typing anything or hit ENTER

 Honestly, I think Kobo’s e-reader hardware is better overall, but jesus christ is the app experience awful.
 Bad on iOS, terrible on Android.
 Given that I read about 50/50 tablet vs. e-reader, the app experience matters a lot.

-Last year, Amazon announced a new Paperwhite, the mainline Kindle.
-Not as “premium” as the Oasis, but better than a base Kindle.
-I’ve never had one, ’cuz I’m a fancy lad who likes the top-end, so it’s been the Oasis for me since they introduced it.
+Last year, Amazon announced a new Paperwhite, the main-line Kindle.
+Not as “premium” as the Oasis, but better than the base Kindle.
+I’ve never had one, ‘cuz I’m a fancy lad who likes the top-end, so it’s been the Oasis for me since they introduced it.

-FIrst off, they bumped the screen size from the just-too-small-for-me 6 inches of the regular Kindle and all previous Paperwhites.
-It’s now 6.8 inches, just shy of the Oasis screen and I haven’t really noticed that difference in day to day use.
+First off, they bumped the screen size from the just-too-small-for-me 6 inches of the regular Kindle and all previous Paperwhites.
+It’s now 6.8 inches, just shy of the Oasis screen and I haven’t really noticed the difference in day to day use.

 That is helped by the lighter weight; it’s significantly lighter than the Oasis was, just going by hand feel over time.
-The smaller overall fram means that it also slips quite easily into a back jeans pocket, which the Oasis does not.
-The Oasis fit fine into a jacket pocket, but during the summer months I’d either be carrying it in my hand when out and about or annoying my wife by asking her to chuck it into her purse.
+The smaller overall frame means that it also slips quite easily into a back jeans pocket, which the Oasis did not.
+The Oasis fit fine into a jacket pocket, but during the summer months I’d either be carrying it in my hand when out and about or hopefully I had a bag on me.

 Whatever chip is in this thing, it is also way more responsive to inputs than the Oasis ever was, too.
 No bugginess, no weird glitchy search UI, it just does what you expect it to, quickly.

 Amazon has really nailed this.
-Their recent Kindle app updates (particularly, finally, the auto-dark mode when the device it’s on goes to dark mode while allowing you to still retain Sepia as the daytime/light mode color) have made their tablet app Best In Class again, a title I would occasionally give instead to Apple’s own Books app.
-And there is no downgrade in the Android app experience, something Kobo absolutely cannot claim.
-Given that I dip into that ecosystem a few times every year for shits and grins, the Android app experience does matter to me.
+Their recent Kindle app updates (particularly, finally, the auto dark mode when the device it’s using goes to dark mode while allowing you to still retain Sepia as the daytime/light mode color) have made their tablet app Best In Class again, a title I would occasionally give instead to Apple’s own Books app.
+And there is no downgrade to the Android app experience, something Kobo absolutely cannot claim, and I switch ecosystems a few times a year for shits and grins so that matters to me as well.